Why an SSD is the Best Computer Upgrade You Can Make

 Practically, this comes with some big differences.
 Because SSDs have no moving parts, they are much quieter — you won’t hear any mechanical whirring sounds when working with an SSD.
 This also means if you’re someone who travels a lot or is worried about banging your laptop around and damaging the disk, an SSD is more resilient since it doesn’t physically move.

-In addition, SSDs can read from any location on the disk nearly instantaneously, compared to an HDD that must spin the arm to the correct location on the disk.
+In addition, SSDs can read from any location on the disk nearly instantaneously, compared to an HDD which must spin the arm to the correct location on the disk.
 This is a big factor in why SSDs are so much faster.

 Have you ever had to defragment your hard drive?
 Because HDDs work more efficiently when files are laid out contiguously, fragmentation occurs after some time when files are moved all over the place; the hard drive has to work harder to read pieces of a file that should be close together.
 With an SSD, defragmentation is completely unnecessary.